yankikalfa/yanki/content/teaching/ta/index.md

 7. Neural Networks
 ---

-# MGTF 495: Data Science for Finance II, Spring 22, Spring 23
+# MGTF 495: Data Science for Finance II, Spring 22, Spring 23, Spring 24
 ## UCSD-Rady

 This class covers supervised and unsupervised learning methods applied to financial data.
 I prepared assigments and lecture codes to support the lectures.
 Some topics covered in the class are: